-Provide individualized IL Skills Training Services, as identified in the SDOP, to develop the Customer's skills and abilities to mitigate or eliminate their IL barriers to employment.
+The Contractor shall provide individualized IL Skills Training Services, as identified in the SDOP, to develop the Customer's skills and abilities to mitigate or eliminate their IL barriers to employment.

-- (c) The Vocational Rehabilitation Counselor (VRC), with input from the Customer and Contractor, will develop a written SDOP for IL Skills Training Services that are individualized for the Customer receiving the services.
-The SDOP shall also specify each of the identified IL Skills Training topics to be performed by the Contractor. - (d) The VRC, with input from the Contractor, will authorize a specific number of allowable hours of the Contractor's time that is appropriate to meet the needs of the Customer.
-If required to meet the needs of the Customer, the SDOP may be amended by the VRC to add additional hours. - (e) Specific topics of IL Skills Training Services are: - i.
-Use of Transportation Services
+The VRC, with input from the Customer and Contractor, will develop a written SDOP for IL Skills Training Services that are individualized for the Customer receiving the services.
+The SDOP shall also specify each of the identified IL Skills Training topics to be performed by the Contractor.

+The VRC, with input from the Contractor, will authorize a specific number of allowable hours of the Contractor's time that is appropriate to meet the needs of the Customer.
+If required to meet the needs of the Customer, the SDOP may be amended by the VRC to add additional hours.

+- (b) Specific topics of IL Skills Training Services are: - Use of transportation services
-(A) Explore, understand, and utilize different transportation options.

-- (B) Utilize direct bus use training. - (C) Identify community resources for bus training. - (D) Get to work and to feel safe obtaining transportation services. - (E) Do all things necessary to facilitate the use of transportation services. - ii.
-Decision-making
+- (A) Explore, understand, and utilize different transportation options. - (B) Utilize direct bus use training. - (C) Identify community resources for bus training. - (D) Get to work and to feel safe obtaining transportation services.

+- (E) Do all things necessary to facilitate the use of transportation services. - ii.
+Decision making